haskell-core/core-libraries-proposals/README.rst

    `How to submit a proposal <#how-to-start-a-new-proposal>`_

 3. (No label.)
-The wider community discusses the proposal in the commit section of the pull request, while the author refines the proposal.
+The wider community discusses the proposal in the comment section of the pull request, while the author refines the proposal.
 This phase lasts as long as necessary.

    `Discussion goals <#discussion-goals>`_ •